rvarago/lifterr/README.md

 of combinators meant to ease common tasks requiring handling failure safely.

 This library extends it with a little extra set of capabilities as defined in the `ResultExt<A, E>` trait.

+Moreover, it's offered convenient functions to lift values into successful or failed results with the traits `IntoOk<O>` and `IntoErr<E>`, respectively.